emtll/ln-automatic-debit/README.md

 # LN Automatic Debit
 This Python script automates monthly payments using LNBits wallets.
 It creates an invoice on a specified day of each month and pays it if not already paid.
+Payment hashes are saved in a separate file with their timestamps for verification.
+Useful tool for paying service subscriptions.

 # Prerequisites: